dhruvdabhi101/brain-f-interpreter/README.md

 - use `-h` flag for information

 ### TODO
-- `Imlement -v flag for verbose output`
+- `Implement -v flag for verbose output`
 - `Need to do some error handling`